KimRass/warehouse/Database/README.md

 # Distributed Database
 - Source: https://en.wikipedia.org/wiki/Distributed_database
-- A distributed database is a database in which data is stored across different physical locations.[1]
+- A distributed database is a database in which data is stored across different physical locations.
 It may be stored in multiple computers located in the same physical location (e.g., a data center); or maybe dispersed over a network of interconnected computers.
-- Because distributed databases store data across multiple computers, distributed databases may improve performance at end-user worksites by allowing transactions to be processed on many machines, instead of being limited to one.
+- Because distributed databases store data across multiple computers, ***distributed databases may improve performance at end-user worksites by allowing transactions to be processed on many machines, instead of being limited to one.***
 - Two processes ensure that the distributed databases remain up-to-date and current: replication and duplication.
 	- Replication involves using specialized software that looks for changes in the distributive database.
 Once the changes have been identified, the replication process makes all the databases look the same.
 The replication process can be complex and time-consuming, depending on the size and number of the distributed databases.
 This process can also require much time and computer resources.
 	- Duplication, on the other hand, has less complexity.
 It identifies one database as a master and then duplicates that database.
 The duplication process is normally done at a set time after hours.
 This is to ensure that each distributed location has the same data.
 In the duplication process, users may change only the master database.
 This ensures that local data will not be overwritten.
 - Both replication and duplication can keep the data current in all distributive locations.
+- ***Data integrity를 보장할 수 없습니다.***
+- ***빠른 응답 속도와 통신 비용을 보장합니다.***
+- ***데이터 처리 비용이 높습니다.***

 # Database Lock
 - Source: https://www.tutorialcup.com/interview/sql-interview-questions/db-locks.htm